miguelbe/AllSeeingEye/FinalProject.md

 Precondition: The user has opened the application and is in the map or extended search view.
 Postcondition: The user has a route generated on the map Main flow:
  1. User enters and submits a room code in the search box
  2. The system handles the search input
-3. Upon a successful match, a route is generated and drawn on the map Flow extensions:
+ 3. Upon a successful match, a route is generated and drawn on the map

+Alternate flows:
-3a.
-The search doesn't find a match
+ 1. No search match
+   1. User enters and submits a room code in the search box
+   2. The system handles the search input but finds no room to match the given code
-  3a1.
-User is notified that the search didn't find a room.
+   3. User is notified

+### 6. Open room info
+Description: The user opens a room information window from the map
+Precondition: The user has opened the application and is in the map view.
+Postcondition: The user is in the room info view
+Main flow:
+ 1. User taps a room on the map
+ 2. A room info window opens

+### 10. Return to location
+Description: The user has drifted off the map and wants to see her own position again
+Precondition: The user has opened the application and is in the map view.
+Postcondition: The map view is aligned to the user's position Main flow:
+ 1. User taps "Return to location" button
+ 2. The map view moves to user's position
+Alternate flows:
+ 1. User is in a different floor from the viewed one
+   1. User taps "Return to location" button
+   2. The map view changes floor and goes to user's position

 #Architecture stuff